davidindub/coffeecrew/README.md

 Guests and registered users can add products to their shopping cart, and the total of their cart is displayed clearly in the navbar on medium sized screen sizes and up.

 I implemented the cart for guest (non-signed in users) by linking their Session ID to a cart in the database.
+If they log in, the guest cart is merged into their profile's cart.

 See: [Django Docs - Sessions](https://docs.djangoproject.com/en/4.1/topics/http/sessions/)